intuit/wasabi/README.md

 All contributions are highly encouraged!
 You can add new features, report and fix existing bugs and write docs and tutorials.
 Feel free to open issue or send pull request!

-The `master` branch of this repository contains the latest stable release of Wasabi while and snapshots are published to the `develop` branch.
+The `master` branch of this repository contains the latest stable release of Wasabi, while snapshots are published to the `develop` branch.
 In general pull requests should be submitted against `develop` in the form of forking this repo into your account, developing and testing your changes, and creating pull requests to request merges.
 See the [Contributing to a Project](https://guides.github.com/activities/contributing-to-open-source/) article for more details about how to contribute.

 Steps to contribute: